Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Building blocks.md

 |AllExtendedRights | `Set-DomainUserPassword` or `Add-DomainGroupMember`|

 #### Interesting Rights
-- `GenericWrite` - we can leverage this to force change a user's password or add our account to a specific group
+- `GenericWrite` - We can force change a user's password or add our account to a specific group
 - `WriteDacl` -

 ##### DCSync ACLs